-Included are photographs, rashies signed by famous surfers, including Kelly Slater, and other historical paraphenalia.
+Included are photographs, "rashies" signed by famous surfers, including Kelly Slater, and other historical paraphernalia.

 There is even something for film buffs - a poster for the film “On the Beach”, which was filmed at Phillip Island in 1959.

-Hanging from the ceiling are several surfboards customised with art work.
+Hanging from the ceiling are several surfboards with customized art work.

-When I visited the famous Bells Beach trophy was on display.
+When I visited, the famous Bells Beach surfing trophy was on display.

-This honours the fact that this event was one year held at Woolamai Beach because of no surf at Bells.
-A wetsuit signed by nearly all Bells Beach winners, male and female, was also on display.
+This honours the fact that this event was for one year held at Woolamai Beach because of no surf at Bells.
+A wet suit signed by nearly all Bells Beach winners, male and female, is also on display.

 Next to the Sandman Secrets room is a display of surfboards showing the progression of board design.

 The difference between the first boards - a plank of wood steamed to a curve at one end - and today's high tech equipment is amazing.